OHDSI/ETL-CDMBuilder/README.md

 	- (Optionally) To overwrite and tweak DDL or transformation queries copy the files with the required changes from ETL-LambdaBuilder to a separate directory and set QueryOverwriteFolderPath parameter to that directory.
 		- The files must folow this structure:
 		  <QueryOverwriteFolderPath>/<RDBMS name for DDL or vendor name for tranformations>/<file copy with the same name as original>
+	- (Optionally) Source schema may be populated with data from R tests.
+This will not affect the tests, but will erase source data, if any.
+Requirements:
+		- Have R installed
+		- Have a folder with tests.
+It must end with "/Test cases" and contain a valid R project
+		- Set RepopulateSourceUsingRPath parameter to that folder
     - Run RunLocal.exe or a bat for the required vendor

 Notes